Following are common questions about the 4T Trail experience:

 - How much does it cost to explore the 4T?

-A Trimet day pass costs $5.10.
-The pass is good for riding the tram, trolley, and the MAX Train.
-If you start from Washington park and wish to leave a vehicle in the parking lot, there is a $3.00 fee per hour for parking. (more information can be found at explorewashington park.com)
+If you start from Washington Park and wish to leave a vehicle in the parking lot, there is a parking fee per each hour you park (more information can be found at explorewashington park.com)

 - When does the Portland Aerial Tram Run?

 Portland’s Aerial Tram runs Monday through Saturday from 6A to 8P.
 Except for federal holidays.
 There are occasional closures for maintenance, and infrequent service disruptions for windy conditions.
 More information can be found by visiting gobytram.org